brunobaudry/moodle-local_deepler/README.md

 #### Images and medias.

-The plugin will try to fetch and display embeded images. (this should be improved soon so that image are displayed in the source)
+The plugin will try to fetch and display embedded images. (this should be improved soon so that image are displayed in the source)
 When not found it will highlight the alt text in yellow and italicised as seen above.

 ![](pix/multilang_toggle_img_off.png)